GUIDELINES FOR CARILLON CONCERT PROGRAMS

 this involves organizing them into blocks of two or more pieces with a similiar content, i.e.

-two or more folksongs, transcriptions of classical works, carillon pieces, ect.
+more folksongs, transcriptions of classical works, carillon pieces, ect.

 Monothematic programs based on the music of a particular genre, century or period, the